HackYardo/VastGo/readme.md

 ![static](./board.svg)
-A static Go board ❄️
+a static Go board
 ![dynamic](./dynamic.gif)
-A dynamic Go board
+a dynamic Go board

 ## About